cyber-sierra/intern-challenge/README.md

-# Another Vulnerable Server (for internship coding challenge).
+# Another Vulnerable Server (for internship and testing coding challenge).
 - Written using Python3, flask, and sqlite3 library
 - Relatively small code base should allow you to understand what is going on, and possibly fix vulnerabilities
 - *Hints*: